 Treatment goes wrong

 On examining a client’s notes, you recommend psychoanalytic therapy to address the unconscious feelings driving their problems.
 Following treatment, your client might feel this route was a mistake, or allege that bringing painful memories to the surface caused them mental injury, job loss or a relationship breakdown.
 Likewise, if you slip up on your method during cognitive behavioural therapy, a patient may sue for negligence.
-Providing professional treatments for the mind is sensitive work – insurance covering this can support you financially if things go wrong.
+Providing professional treatments for the mind is sensitive work – insurance covering this can help support you financially if things go wrong.

 Unable to work

-What cover is included in insurance for psychotherapists?
+What insurance is available for psychotherapists?

 If you’re not sure what you need, tell us a little more about your psychotherapy business.
 We’ll help you to build your quote and explore any other insurance needs.Build my cover